 Tip: We also have a dedicated restaurant plugin for listing food products - WooCommerce Restaurant Ordering.

 List view as an alternative to product variations

-I would never have thought of this myself, but one of our customers – First Kitchens – uses product list views as an alternative to variations.
+One of our customers - First Kitchens - uses product list views as an alternative to variations.

 Lots of people dislike WooCommerce variable products because they're so fiddly to set up and manage.
 Especially if you have large numbers of variations.

 Instead of using variations, First Kitchens have created a category of products for each type of kitchen door.
 They list all the available options as separate products, presented in a product list view.
 Customers can add as many options as they like to the cart to create a bespoke kitchen package.

 Here's an example of a product list on their website.

 'Build your own' WooCommerce product configurator with lists